 According to just about every piece of pop culture, New Year’s Eve is supposed to be the most magical night of the year.
 Look no further than the annual Times Square ball drop: Year after year, an estimated 1 million people gather in Midtown Manhattan from all over the world to see Ryan Seacrest talk and the likes of Christina Aguilera and Snoop Dogg sing the year’s biggest hits.
 But among the many things you don’t know about the Times Square ball drop is this little fun fact: A lot of those people are wearing adult diapers.

 Something about that whole adults-peeing-their-pants in the worst part of the biggest city in the country thing feels like a giant metaphor for all New Year’s Eve celebrations.
 It looks like the biggest, glitziest party of the year on the outside but on the inside, well, it’s a dirty diaper.

-New Year’s Eve is one of those evenings that has to be memorable.
-You need to find the best party with the most incredible food, the priciest Champagne, and the hottest person to kiss at midnight and sing “Auld Lang Syne” with.
-Right?
+New Year’s Eve is one of those evenings that feels like it just has to be memorable.
+You need to find the best party with the most incredible food, the most expensive Champagne and the hottest person to kiss at midnight and sing “Auld Lang Syne” with.

-So, a few years ago, I decided to opt out of NYE celebrations and opt in to a different kind of evening.
+So a few years ago, I decided to opt out of NYE celebrations and opt in to a different kind of evening.
 And that's when this much-dreaded night turned into one of my favorite of the year.

-When I stopped trying to go out and make memories on New Year’s Eve, that’s when the holiday actually became an evening worth enjoying and remembering.
+When I stopped trying to go out and make memories on New Year’s Eve, that’s when the holiday actually became an evening worth remembering.
 So, if you’re sweating New Year’s Eve, don’t worry about throwing an unforgettable party.
-Just opt out, throw on your pajamas, and do whatever you want.
+Just opt out, throw on your pajamas and do whatever you want.
 You may just find that the best way to celebrate New Year’s Eve is by staying in.